folkertvanheusden/libHappy/README.md

-See testhappy.cpp for an explanation how to use the library.
+See testhappy.cpp for an explanation how to use the library in your own program.

 required packages: